February 25, 2009

 Everything lined up so perfectly.
-Two days of river walking, ice climbing, headlamp hiking, and not a single injury.
+Two days of river walking headlamp hiking.
 Do you suppose that some of those stars lined up for us?
 We left the wilderness this evening, humbled and thinking.
 One question that rose above the coffee-fueled high on the drive home is "What did we do to deserve this?"
 Maybe we started by being stoked like a fire.
 And just believing there's always more to explore when you play outside.

 Stoke your fire.
 Go explore with friends.
 Remember that photographs and descriptions only show about 1%.
 You've got to discover the rest.